openethereum/openethereum.github.io/Proof-of-Authority-Chains.md

 # force_sealing = true # if malicious authorities are present.
 ```

-If malicious authorities are possible then `--force-sealing` is advised, this will ensure that the correct chain is the longest (making it BFT with finality of `authorities_count * step_duration` given no network paritions).
+If malicious authorities are possible then `--force-sealing` is advised, this will ensure that the correct chain is the longest (making it BFT with finality of `authorities_count * step_duration` given no network partitions).

 Authorities do not have to reseal on transactions: `--reseal-on-txs none`.